GlPortal/website/content/contribute/developer.md

 There are plenty of tasks ranging from easy to expert level.
 You can focus on 2D, 3D, gameplay, sound, physics or logic.
 Getting started is as easy as compiling the game or just contact us.

-Join our team of developers and artists and craft something that people value.
-Implement your vision in a framework that supports your creativity.
-Develop your skills in a pressure-free environment.